lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 It looks different!

-There's a young platform team that is responsible both for your API endpoints and for your subscriptions jobs.
-You're not super happy with the naming of the teams (therefore the folders in your monorepo) but you know things will change soon (they always do) and you'll get a chance to improve the naming a little.
+There's a young platform team that is responsible for both your API endpoints and your subscription jobs.
+You're not super happy with the naming of the teams (therefore the folders in your monorepo), but you know things will change soon (they always do) and you'll get a chance to improve the naming a little.

 The structure is still flat but you're starting to see the first clusters: